viczhong/ttp_spotify_calendar/README.md

 ## FrontEnd

-Made with Swift 4 with no imported libraries for max compatibility, using a combination of MVC and MVVM (for reusability and easier testing).
+Made with Swift 4 with no imported libraries for max compatibility, using a combination of MVC and MVVM architecture (for reusability and easier unit testing).

 ## BackEnd